acss-io/atomizer/docs/configuration.md

 #### Substitution

-Custom values may also be substituted into one another via the `#{}` syntax, which are resolved recursively.
+Custom values may also be substituted into one another via the `#{}` syntax, which is resolved recursively.

 ```js
 module.exports = {